Argus Information & Advisory Services, LLC

 “Customer” means any entity that purchases or otherwise obtains products or services from Argus.

-“Employee” means any current, former or prospective employee of Argus, or any of its European affiliates, who is located in the EU.
+“Employee” means any current, former or prospective employee of Argus, or any of its European affiliates, who is located in the EU or UK.

 “EU” means the European Union and Iceland, Liechtenstein and Norway.

-“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Argus in the U.S. from the EU, and (iii) recorded in any form.
+“Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Argus in the U.S. from the EU or UK, and (iii) recorded in any form.

 “Privacy Shield Principles” means the Principles and Supplemental Principles of the Privacy Shield.